 This, in itself, shouldn’t be a surprise though.
 Contract management is not something that’s typically applied rigorously in small businesses.
 The cost/benefits of putting a dedicated solution in place don’t add up until businesses grow in size.

-You’re also unlikely to have the freedom to put dedicated human resource into managing the whole lifecycle either.
+You’re also unlikely to have the freedom to put dedicated human resource into managing the whole lifecycle either and you're aware that digital transformation in the contract management function could support your growth.

 One thing to be aware of is that there generally isn’t a clear milestone where it does suddenly make sense.
 At Gatekeeper, we have customers getting material benefit from using our platform with as few as 25 contracts in place.